zacharytamas/favicon-badge/README.md

 # favicon-badge

+> **DEPRECATED:** This component is based on a very old version of Polymer and is no longer being updated.

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://beta.webcomponents.org/element/zacharytamas/favicon-badge)

 An element for declaratively updating the favicon for your webapp with dynamically-set numbers.
 Powered by [Favico.js](https://github.com/ejci/favico.js).